gongchenghua/gongchenghua.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤵🏻 About me
-I am a machine learning master with research interests in Graph Neural Networks.
-I am now from School of Data Science and Engineering in East China Normal University, where I am very fortunate to be advised by professor Lixiang in PLANING LAB.My research interests include topics in machine learning and data mining.
+I am a master with research interests in Graph Neural Networks.
+I am now from School of Data Science and Engineering in East China Normal University, where I am very fortunate to be advised by professor Xiang Li in PLANING LAB.
 Most recently, I am interested in the following topics:
-- Graph Neural Networks.
+- Graph Neural Networks & Graph Representation Learning.
-- Network Science.
+- Self-supervised Learning on Graphs & Graph Foundation Models.
-- Data Mining.
+- Learning from Graphs with Heterophily.

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 One papers are accepted by ECML-PKDD 2024!